The Dirties: Production

 The film had a production budget of $10,000.
 After finishing production, an additional $45,000 was needed to secure licensing rights for the music used in the film.
-All the film's financing came "out of pocket."
+All the film's financing came "out of pocket".

 There was almost no scripted dialogue and several scenes were shot without some of the participants' awareness.
+The school's real students were informed they were being filmed for a movie but were not told the film's plot or who the crew members and actors were, and the film's cast and crew posed as real-life students enrolled in those particular schools to avoid blowing their cover.
+The film's ending, however, was staged in a different school that was rented over a weekend.

 Release

 The Dirties was released by the Kevin Smith Movie Club and has been screened at the TIFF Bell Lightbox theater in Toronto.

-The film has been released on a limited basis in a DVD/Blu-ray triple disk edition, but is also available for streaming on Netflix.
+The film has been released on a limited basis in a DVD/Blu-ray triple disk edition.

 Reception

-The review aggregator website Rotten Tomatoes gave the film an 81% "fresh" rating, based on 36 reviews.
+The film received an 81% "fresh" rating on Rotten Tomatoes based on 36 reviews.
 The website's consensus reads, "The Dirties uses likable characters and a surprisingly twisted story to deconstruct the power of violent revenge -- and the audience's expectations when viewing it."
 On Metacritic, based on reviews from 14 critics, the film has a 65/100 rating, indicating "generally favorable reviews".

 The Toronto Star called The Dirties "a fresh, compelling take on bullying," rating it three stars out of four.
 The Globe and Mail called it "a bravura debut for an up-and-coming Canadian filmmaker," also rating it three stars out of four.